waynemerry/aihack2023/data_scripts/README.md

 ### Data

-We are using private private VAFA sourced injury data licensed to the charity communities and made available by them to the Hackathon team.
-Contact waynemerry@greatcommunities.com.au for accessing the data.
-The data available in Postgres databases which can be accessed through a docker container.
-We filtered and reformatted into an an excel file.
+We utilize exclusive injury data sourced from private VAFA, licensed to charitable communities, and provided to the Hackathon team by them.
+For access to the data, please contact [waynemerry@greatcommunities.com.au](mailto:waynemerry@greatcommunities.com.au).
+The data is stored in Postgres databases, accessible through a docker container.
+We have filtered and reformatted it into an Excel file.

 Save the data under folder named data in repository.